ananya-0729/SSR_fragmentation_accuracy/README.md

 6	  2
 ```
 Options:
-- `a`: Generate a summary HTML report
+- `-a`: Generate a summary HTML report
-- `u`: Specifies the file containing minimum number of repeat units to search for.
+- `-u`: Specifies the file containing minimum number of repeat units to search for.

 ---